georgyzaouk/cyp3a4-hem-docking-analysis/README.md

 # CYP3A4-HEM Docking Analysis

-Molecular docking analysis of human Cytochrome P450 3A4 in complex with Protoporphyrin IX containing Fe (HEM), using the protein structure PDB ID: 1W0E.
+Molecular docking analysis of human Cytochrome P450 3A4 (CYP3A4) in complex with Protoporphyrin IX containing Fe (HEM), using the protein structure **PDB ID: 1W0E**.

-This project was completed as part of the Computational Biology course at the Lebanese American University.
+This project was completed as part of the **Computational Biology** course at the Lebanese American University.

 ## Overview

 Cytochrome P450 3A4 (CYP3A4) is an important enzyme involved in drug metabolism and detoxification.
 This project investigates the interaction between CYP3A4 and its HEM ligand through molecular docking and structural analysis.

-Docking simulations were performed using AutoDock and AutoDock Vina, while Chimera was used for molecular visualization, structure alignment, and interaction analysis.
+Docking simulations were performed using **AutoDock** and **AutoDock Vina**, while **UCSF Chimera** was used for molecular visualization, structure alignment, and interaction analysis.

 ## Tools Used